kdshah6593/FITracker/README.md

 # FITracker

+## Description
+FITracker is a web application developed using Sinatra and ActiveRecord incorporating CRUD and MVC principles.
+The application can sign up and login users that can add workouts to their profile.
+Per individual workout, a user can add exercises.
+Users can view others exercises as well.

 ## Usage

 To use this app, clone this repo, run 'rake db:migrate' and then run 'shotgun'.
 Everything will already be set up.